 In this case I got the client to put itself back into the feelings that she had with the spring onions incident.
 What we were looking for was the initial feeling, and not the reaction to that feeling.
 I then used metaphor replacement to allow her to deal with that feeling.

 After considerable prompting, she said that the feeling was like a red square with grey smoke coming out of it.
 I then explored all the different aspects of that red square.
-For example where the sides straight with the corner shop are thick was it?
+For example where the sides straight?
+Were the corners sharp?
+How thick is it?
 And so on.
 She quite rapidly transformed the square into an outline.
 Then she successfully made the outline disappear.

 The next stage then was to remove the inappropriate behaviour pattern.
 I took into a fairly deep trance and told her that she was in charge of her inner mind.
 I got her inner mind to search for the thing that was causing that aggressive behaviour.
 Eventually her mind found it, and with my prompting, she was able to take it out of that place.
 It appeared to her as a wooden ball.
 This ball shattered and released all of its contents as a liquid.
 I got this liquid to drain down her body and then run out through the soles of her feet.